 When I booked my ticket to Rio de Janeiro, I had only one thing in mind (well, apart from the handsome surfers hanging around the beach): Ipanema’s Feira Hippie, the artisan market that every Sunday sets its stalls in Praça General Osorio, in the exclusive Ipanema district.

 I’m a big fan of open markets, and Brazilian traditional handicraft really gets under my skin with its sensual mix of tribal, colorful and apparently casual style.
 Bags, clothes, bikinis, ethnic jewelry, precious stones, wooden and stone birds, Bahia-style dolls, leather wallets, suitcases, purses shoes and jackets, paintings, incense burners, totems and amulets, natural soaps, here you can find literally everything.
+Colorful and diverse handicrafts are one of the things Brazil is famous for.

 Whatever your interests and tastes are, if you ever decide to include Brazil in your trip to South America and travel to Rio de Janeiro, too, don’t miss this burst of colors and vitality, because if you do, this might haunt you as the biggest regret of the tour.